nkcr/parallella-computing/simple-epiphany/README.md

 The first steps to understand parallella and epiphany.

+* data-from-host-to-eCore - host write directly to each eCore separately
-* data-from-host-to-epipihany - host set and write two shared buffer, then eCore use them
+* data-from-host-to-epiphany - host set and write two shared buffer, then eCore use them
 * game-of-life - each eCore acts as an independant cell, no synchronizations performed
 * hello-from-epiphany - each eCore writes to sdram and the result is read by the ARM (the host)
+* hello-from-neighbor-ecore-DMA - eCores write to their neighbor using the DMA
 * hello-from-neighbor-ecore - each eCore writes to the sdram it's neighbor's id (got with `e_read`), the result is then read by the ARM (the host)
 * hello-from-neighbor-ecore2 - same but uses direct address to communicate